![]() |

-Isobel Blog / December 1, 2020 |
+Author: Isobel Published: December 1, 2020

-When it comes to putting together a well-balanced meal-plan, there's a healthy eating rule of thumb to remember: enjoy a wide variety of foods including fruit, veggies, legumes, wholegrains, nuts, and seeds.
-You can learn more about cooking and eating the plant-powered way here
+When it comes to putting together a well-balanced meal-plan, there’s a healthy eating rule of thumb to remember: enjoy a wide variety of foods including fruit, veggies, legumes, wholegrains, nuts, and seeds.
+You can learn more about cooking and eating the plant-powered way here.

 And now — on to the food!
-Here's the second in our series offering you a week's worth of plant-based meal ideas to cover you from breakfast to dessert, and everything in between.
-(If you're pressed for time or feeling less than ambitious, jump to the 'quick n' easy' meal plan instead 😉 No judgment!)
+Here’s the second in our series offering you a week’s worth of plant-based meal ideas to cover you from breakfast to dessert, and everything in between.
+If you’re pressed for time or feeling less than ambitious, jump to the ‘quick n’ easy’ meal plan instead – no judgment! 😉

 That nutty-chocolate granola goodness above?
-Believe it or not — it's technically a health food.
-Packed full of nutritious oats, buckwheat groats, nuts and antioxidant-rich cocoa it's healthy-delicious.
+Believe it or not — it’s technically a health food.
+Packed full of nutritious oats, buckwheat groats, nuts and antioxidant-rich cocoa, it’s healthy-delicious.
 You could substitute the brown sugar for date sugar to make this even better for you and, if you like an extra chocolate crunch, stir in 1/3 of a cup of cocoa nibs once the mix is cool.

 Richa Hingle has created an omelet with a twist: it's fluffy, savoury — and completely egg-free!
 Made with moong dal (split mung beans), this omelet is tender, yet hardy enough to stand up to a robust potato filling.
 Turmeric gives it that yellow hue, and kala namak lends it an eggy (read: sulfurous!) aroma!
 Kala namak is also known as 'black salt', but don't let the misnomer fool you — it's actually pink in colour.
 You can find it online or at most Indian grocery stores.

-Rich in antioxidants, vitamins and minerals, the super berry açai bowl is a perfect summer breakfast to lighten up and cool down
+Rich in antioxidants, vitamins and minerals, the super berry açai bowl is a perfect summer breakfast to lighten up and cool down.

 You might also like to try: